addania/coding/src/pages/React_vs_JS.md

 ```

 But this will unfortunatelly NOT run.
 Babbel will interpret message as undefined variable.
 We need to capitalize message.
-Capitalization tells dom that this is not a regular variable, rather it is a DOM element.
+Capitalization tells DOM that this is not a regular variable, rather it is a DOM element.

 ```
 <div id="root"></div>